scottish-government-design-system/designsystem.gov.scot/components/site-header/index.md

 ## Components related to this
 Search field
-Primary navigation
+Site navigation
 Phase label

 ## Why we use this component
 The site header means users can navigate pages without having to go back to the top of the page.

-Having primary navigation, or search, in the header also gives users a way of getting their bearings in the site and allows easy access to other parts of the site.
+Having site navigation or search in the header also gives users a way of getting their bearings in the site and allows easy access to other parts of the site.

 It also means users who have not come via the homepage have a way to identify which site they’re on.